LoranKloeze/HTML-CSS-Class-Completion-Reworked/README.md

+## This is a fork from https://github.com/zignd/HTML-CSS-Class-Completion.

+It contains some fixes and is not published to the marketplace at this point.

-# IntelliSense for CSS class names in HTML
+# IntelliSense for CSS class names in HTML Reworked

 A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the definitions found in your workspace or external files referenced through the `link` element.